Pornography in the United Kingdom

-In the United Kingdom, pornography is regulated by a variety of laws, regulations, judicial processes, and voluntary schemes.
+In the United Kingdom, pornography is regulated by a variety of laws, regulations, judicial processes and voluntary schemes.
 Pornographic material generally has to be assessed by regulators or courts to determine its legality.
+British censorship laws with regard to pornography have often been some of the most restrictive in Western Europe.

-The Victorian pornographic tradition included French photographs, erotic prints, and printed literature.
+In 19th-century Britain Victorian erotica included French photographs, erotic prints and printed literature.
 As technology has advanced, pornography has taken diverse forms and become more widespread in society.
 In the twentieth century the production of pornographic magazines and films developed, and by the twenty-first century pornography was available by telephone, on television and via the internet.
-However, access to pornography has generally been more restricted than it has been in comparable Western countries.